Venus is the second closest planet to the Sun. It takes Venus 225 days to complete a revolution around the Sun.

 Observing Venus In the Night Sky

-Venus has been seen with the naked eye on several different instances, many of which have been recorded.
+Venus has been seen with the naked eye on several different instances, many recorded.
 The maximum brightness of the planet was initially calculated back in 1716 while it was being observed in London.
 One of the more famous daytime observations occurred back during the inauguration of President Abraham Lincoln in 1865.

 One of the more mysterious details of Venus lies within the odd “ashen light” that it gives off, actually from the darkened side.
 This can be seen during those phases in which the planet is shown as a crescent.
 Even when the dark side doesn’t have light, it gives off a very odd ashen-light.
 This was first seen back in 1643.